mdda/corenlp-java-server/README.md

 class files must be downloaded, and they are ~150Mb) just :
 ```
 sbt
+### This is now an interactive session
+> compile

+### or, for on-change recompilation..
-compile
+> ~ compile
 ```

-Running is then simply :
+Running is then simply (at the command line):
 ```
-run
+sbt run
 ```

-The server should be visible at ```http://localhost:4567/ping```.
+The server should be visible at [http://localhost:4567/ping].

+And an example parse via [http://localhost:4567/test?txt="This is a test of the Stanford parser."], where you may need to replace the spaces in the txt string as '%20'.

 ## Requirements